 The course website is on D2L at https://d2l.ucalgary.ca

-It is here that you will find important announcements, download lecture slides, watch recorded lectures, hand in assignments, and find links to other resources (as needed).
+It is on this website that you will find important announcements, download lecture slides, hand in assignments, and find links to other resources (as necessary).
 Please check it often.